ClickerMonkey/iteratez/README.md

   return new Iterate<Date, number, DateRange>(iter =>
   {
     // This function is called when an operation or mutation is called on iter
-    // You should iterate over your items and respond to the action requested
+    // You should iterate over your values and respond to the action requested
     // In this example, if iterateNode returns false, stop all iteration const curr = new Date(start.getTime());